JamieG-UK/VBA-Docs/api/PowerPoint.ExtraColors.md

 # ExtraColors object (PowerPoint)

 Represents the extra colors in a presentation.
-The object can contain up to eight colors, each of which is represented by an red-green-blue (RGB) value.
+The object can contain up to ten colors, each of which is represented by an red-green-blue (RGB) value.
+These colors are visible in the PowerPoint color picker as "Recent Colors" and can be created by the user when choosing a color that is not present in the active theme.

 ## Example

-Use the [ExtraColors](PowerPoint.Presentation.ExtraColors.md)property to return the  **ExtraColors** object.
+Use the [ExtraColors](PowerPoint.Presentation.ExtraColors.md) property to return the  **ExtraColors** object.
 Use **ExtraColors** (_index_), where _index_ is the extra color index number, to return the red-green-blue (RGB) value for a single extra color.
 The following example adds a rectangle to slide one in the active presentation and sets its fill foreground color to the first extra color.
 If there hasn't been at least one extra color defined for the presentation, this example will fail.

 ```vb